 Early Origins of the Dunghan family

 The surname Dunghan was first found in Norfolk at Downham Market, often referred to as Downham, a town and civil parish.
 The place dates back to c.
 1050 and was listed later in 1086 in the Domesday Book as Dunham.
 However, there are several more listings of the place name including Little Downham in Cambridgeshire, Downham, Lancashire and Downham, Essex.

 Wilmslow in Cheshire was an ancient family seat for the family.
 "The church is a handsome and very ancient structure in the decorated and later English styles, with a square tower; it comprises a nave, chancel, and two aisles, of which the east end of one and the west end of the other are inclosed as sepulchral chapels, for the families of Dunham and Trafford."

 Downham Estate is a housing estate in Downham, south east London named in honour of Lord Downham, who was chairman of the London County Council between 1919-1920.

 Downham Hall is an English country house in Downham, Lancashire, but this estate was never held by anyone with the family name.

 Early History of the Dunghan family

 This web page shows only a small excerpt of our Dunghan research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Dunghan History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Dunghan History in all our PDF Extended History products and printed products wherever possible.